noahmillerGIT/BlueBerry-Pi-Calc/README.md

 Working on updating button input 4/4

+Added functionality to the pi button 4/11